jobindjohn/vivaplus_v0.2/docs/model-doc/30-upper-extremities.md

 ## Skin
 Skin material properties for the whole upper extremities are based on [@Flynn2010] using an Ogden material model (without strain rate dependency).
 The material properties provided for the posterior side of the upper arm were selected.
 In future trials the other region-specific material parameters can be tried out.
-Prony series coefficients provided in the paper are also applies (TODO: Check if variables are consistent within simplified example)
+Prony series coefficients provided in the paper are also applied (TODO: Check if variables are consistent within simplified example)

 ## Muscle
 For the flesh of the extremities the material properties of pure muscles were assumed.